monstar-lab-oss/vuejs-boilerplate/guide.md

 import { useCounterStore } from '@/stores/counter'

 /*
+The commented out code has the following issue:
 The `useQuery` type is `UseQueryReturnType` but causes the template to expect `query.data.value` instead of `query.data.data` as is returned by `useQuery`